Manchester Film Festival

-The Manchester Film Festival is an annual film festival held in Manchester, United Kingdom.
+The Manchester Film Festival (MFF) is an annual film festival held in Manchester, United Kingdom.
 Established in 2015, the festival celebrates independent cinema by showcasing both established and emerging filmmakers from around the world.

 The festival is BAFTA-qualifying for British short films.

 History

-The festival was founded in 2015 by Neil Jeram-Croft, who also serves as festival director.
+The festival was founded in 2015 by Neil Jeram-Croft, who also serves as the festival director.

-Notable guests have included Simon Pegg, Jonathan Rhys Meyers, Shia LaBeouf, Richard Armitage, Katharine O'Brien, Penn Badgley, and Mark Gatiss, among others.
+Notable guests have included Simon Pegg, Kit Harington, Shia LaBeouf, Katharine O'Brien, Penn Badgley, and Mark Gatiss, among others.

 In 2024, Screen International included the festival on its list of the "UK film festivals you need to know".

 Awards

 Films in the official selection compete for awards in the following categories: